hassio-addons/addon-zwave-js-ui/README.md

 ## About

-The Z-Wave JS UI add-on provides an additional control panel, allowing you to configure every aspect of your Z-Wave network.
+The Z-Wave JS UI app provides an additional control panel, allowing you to configure every aspect of your Z-Wave network.
 It provides a decoupled gateway which can communicate using Z-Wave JS WebSockets (used by the Home Assistant Z-Wave JS integration) and MQTT (even simultaneously).